-"7": Share-Class reserved for Institutional Investors that, at the discretion of the Management Company, have signed a special management agreement ("Special Agreement") with the Management Company in addition to their subscription agreement in relation to their investment in the Company.
-For this Share-Class, the management fee is not charged to the Share-Class.
+- "S": Share-Class intended for corporate beneficial owners with a minimum subscription amount of EUR 1,000,000 subject to subscription tax of 0.05% per year on net assets. - "X": Ordinary Share-Class intended for individual investors yet differing from class "P" in that it attracts a higher management fee and is distributed in certain countries where market conditions require a higher fee structure. - "7": Share-Class reserved for Institutional Investors that, at the discretion of the Management Company, have signed a special management agreement ("Special Agreement") with the Management Company in addition to their subscription agreement in relation to their investment in the Fund.
+For this share class, the management fee is not charged to the share class.
 Instead, a specific management fee will be levied and collected by the Management Company directly from the Shareholder as determined in the Special Agreement.
-Such specific management fee may vary among holders of this Share-Class.
+Such specific management fee may vary among holders of this share class.
 Calculation method and payment frequency for the specific fees will be separately stipulated in each Special Agreement and are therefore only accessible for the respective parties to these agreements.
-This Share-Class will be charged a service fee ("Service Fee") to cover the administration and safe-keeping of assets and other on-going operating and administrative expenses.
+This share class will be charged a service fee ("Service Fee") to cover the administration and safe-keeping of assets and other on-going operating and administrative expenses.
 The Service Fee covers and excludes the same elements as set out in this prospectus for the Fixed Service Fee.
-The Management Company will be entitled to retain any amount of Service Fee charged to the Share-Class which exceeds the actual related expenses incurred by the respective Share-Class.
-The investment in this Share-Class requires a minimum holding amount of EUR 5,000,000 or the equivalent in another currency.
-If the investment has dropped below the minimum holding amount following the execution of a redemption, transfer or conversion request, the Management Company may require the relevant Shareholder to subscribe additional Shares in order to reach the set minimum holding amount.
-If the Shareholder does not respond to such request, the Management Company will be entitled to redeem all the shares held by the respective Shareholder.
+The Management Company will be entitled to retain any amount of Service Fee charged to the share class which exceeds the actual related expenses incurred by the respective share class.
+The investment in this Share-Class requires a minimum subscription and holding amount of EUR 5,000,000 or the equivalent in another currency.
+If the investment has dropped below the minimum holding amount following the execution of a redemption, transfer or conversation request, the Management Company may require the relevant Shareholder to subscribe additional Shares in order to reach the set minimum holding amount.
+If the Shareholder does not respond to such request, the Management Company will be entitled to redeem all the Shares held by the respective Shareholder.